 How do your financial professionals make money?

-compensated based upon the amount of client assets that they manage on behalf of the firm.
-Finally,
+professionals are compensated based upon the amount of client assets that they manage on behalf of the firm.
+Finally, certain

-under our management.
-We mitigate that conflict by adhering to our fiduciary duty when making
+additional assets under our management.
+We mitigate that conflict by adhering to our fiduciary duty when making investment

 Item 4 – Disciplinary History